Hiking and sailing adventure tour along the Helgelandcoast

-The trip starts in Brønnøysund, from where Widerøe operates regular flights to Oslo (direct), Trondheim and Bodø.
-The trip ends in Bodø, from where SAS and Norwegian operate regular flights to Oslo.
+The tour starts in Brønnøysund, from where Widerøe operates regular flights to Oslo (direct), Trondheim and Bodø.
+The tour ends in Bodø, from where SAS and Norwegian operate regular flights to Oslo.

 Day 1: Arrival in Helgeland and Torghatten